 The Case Comprehensive Cancer Center, with funds from its American Cancer Society Institutional Research Grant, will provide seed money to foster cancer research by junior faculty who have no current national grant support of their own.
 Investigators in the CWRU School of Medicine, University Hospitals of Cleveland and Cleveland Clinic Lerner College of Medicine as well as in other schools and colleges affiliated with Case Western Reserve University are eligible.
-Grants, not to exceed $30,000, will be awarded to investigators who intend to gather preliminary data to be used in seeking future and independently funded programs.
-A portion of ACS IRG funds is set aside for special interest awards in adolescent and young adult (AYA) cancers.
+Grants, not to exceed $40,000, will be awarded to investigators who intend to gather preliminary data to be used in seeking future and independently funded programs.

 Pilot funding for CANCER-RELATED research with a basic, clinical, prevention and control, behavioral, health services or epidemiological focus.

 Up to $40,000 award.